truman-project/truman/_pages/welcome.md

     title: "TRUMAN Project Logo"
 ---

-## Welcome to the new website of the TRUMAN Project
+## Welcome to the website of the TRUMAN Project
 This website is currently under construction and does not contain any valuable information.
 Please come back later!